 Rapid Dispute Resolution

 Earlier this year, Verifi introduced a new product, Rapid Dispute Resolution (RDR), in collaboration with Visa.
 RDR is powered by a robust decision engine that automates dispute resolutions based on rules set by the seller, reducing time and effort invested in managing and resolving dispute volume.
 As a feature of Verifi’s new RESOLVE solution, RDR alongside Verifi’s Cardholder Dispute Resolution Network™ (CDRN®) provide the most effective dispute mitigation solution to serve on a global scale.
-After months of collaboration with Visa and our client partners, we’re proud to announce that Rapid Dispute Resolution is launching as a beta in July 2020 with general availability in August 2020.
+After months of collaboration with Visa and our client partners, we’re proud to announce that Rapid Dispute Resolution is launching as a beta in July 2020.

 “RDR came about as a network option to provide an expedited resolution for a dispute without having to handle the refund transaction ‘off-network’ but taking advantage of the benefits of the existing CDRN solution,” says Hitesh Anand, Chief Product Officer at Verifi.
 “RDR provides a seamless integration for issuers without having to change what they do today to process a dispute.
 Issuers benefit because they are able to resolve cardholder pre-disputes in real-time.
 Sellers benefit because disputes that the seller would have resolved later anyway as part of the dispute process are now resolved at the pre-dispute stage without any seller overhead of manually refunding the money.
 Additional benefit for sellers is that RDR auto-resolved disputes will not count against their dispute ratio.”
 Verifi reviewed internal data and worked closely with our client partners to discover that various sellers would routinely credit disputes that fit certain parameters specific to each business.
 In exploration and development, we asked how much time, resources, and operational cost could be saved by automating these routine credits?
 Verifi’s answer is Rapid Dispute Resolution.